Current Job Openings

 - Minimum of 3 years’ work experience in communications, hospitality, or the administration field.

 - Attention to detail, and able to manage multiple projects simultaneously and with accuracy, and meet deadlines.
-Proficient with computers
+Proficient with computers.

 - Strong written and interpersonal communication skills.
 A heart for service and working closely with people.